adamkasmi/django-sqlite-pg-export/README.md

      data only

 ALTER SCHEMA 'main' RENAME TO 'public';
-3. Migration:
-In the root directory of your Django project, make the migration script executable:
+Migration with migrate.sh: Make the migration script executable and run it:

 bash
 Copy code
 chmod +x migrate.sh
-Run the script:

-bash
-Copy code
 ./migrate.sh
-4. Update Django Settings:
+Update Django Settings: Modify your settings.py file to use the PostgreSQL database:
-Modify the DATABASES configuration in your Django project's settings.py:

 python
 Copy code